rinvex/laravel-menus/README.md

 As you can see, the `hideWhen` method takes a closure that returns true or false.
 If true returned the menu item will be hidden, otherwise it will be displayed, so you can put whatever logic here to be evaluated.

 And as a syntactic sugar, there's few more methods that makes life easier!
-See:
+See the `ifUser`, `ifGuest`, and `ifCan` methods:

 ```php
 // Only display if logged in user (authenticated)